Leonardo Pacheco

 Mathematical Logic at the Institute of Science Tokyo

 I'm a postdoctoral researcher at the Institute of Science Tokyo working with Ryo Kashima.
-My research is focused on games in logic.
-I am working in Modal Logic (especially on the modal \(\mu\)-calculus) and Reverse Mathematics (of Gale–Stewart games).
-I was previously at TU Wien.
+My research is focused on non-classical modal logics, with focus on fixed-point and provability logics.

 Recent Presentations